Do any of the above terms seem confusing?

 Join us as we show you the ins and outs of personal computers using simplified terms, examples, pictures and videos actually described in easy-to-understand English.is not spoken here.

-Discuss your favorite topics, ask your toughest questions or just shoot the breeze with beginners and geeks at our NEW Seniors Guide to Computers Blog.
+Discuss your favorite topics, ask your toughest questions or just shoot the breeze with beginners and geeks at our Seniors Guide to Computers Blog.

 The following sections will cover every area necessary to turn your computer from a $1,000 paperweight to a valuable tool for productivity, communication, business, entertainment and much more: